cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements A pass in STPM with a minimum Grade C (GP 2.00) in any two subjects ; OR a pass in STAM with a minimum grade of Jayyid ; OR a Certificate in Matriculation or Foundation with a minimum CGPA of 2.00 out of 4.00; OR a Diploma (Level 4, MQF) in any field with at least a CGPA of 2.00 out of 4.00; OR a Diploma Kemahiran Malaysia (DKM) / Diploma Lanjutan Kemahiran Malaysia (DLKM) / Diploma Vokasional Malaysia (DVM) subject to HEP Senate / Academic Board’s approval*.
-The HEPs are required to conduct screening and provide appropriate bridging courses; OR an Advanced Diploma (Level 5, MQF) with at least a CGPA of 2.00 out of 4.00; OR other relevant equivalent qualifications recognised by the Malaysian Government as equivalent to the above requirements.
-Additional Requirement (for Teaching English as a Second Language – TESL) Achieve a minimum of Band 4 in MUET or its equivalent.
-(Programme Standard: Language) English Competency Requirement (International Students) Achieve MUET or any English competency test equivalent to Low B1 in the Common European Framework of Reference (CEFR) .
-Note: *For public universities: Refer to Surat JPT.S(BPKP)2000/400/04/01 Jld.5 (53) , dated 20 November 2019 – Pindaan syarat kelayakan minimum (Syarat am) Diploma TVET (DKM, DLKM, DVM) sebagai syarat kelayakan masuk ke program Ijazah Sarjana Muda di Universiti Awam (UA).
+Entry Requirements A pass in STPM with a minimum of Grade C (GP 2.00) in any TWO subjects; OR A pass in STAM with a minimum grade of Jayyid; OR A Certificate in Matriculation or Foundation with a minimum CGPA of 2.00 out of 4.00; OR A Diploma (Level 4, MQF) in any field with at least a CGPA of 2.00 out of 4.00; OR A Diploma Kemahiran Malaysia (DKM) / Diploma Lanjutan Kemahiran Malaysia (DLKM) / Diploma Vokasional Malaysia (DVM) subject to HEP Senate / Academic Board’s approval*.
+The HEPs are required to conduct screening and provide appropriate bridging courses; OR An Advanced Diploma (Level 5, MQF) with at least a CGPA of 2.00 out of 4.00; OR Other relevant equivalent qualifications recognised by the Malaysian government as equivalent to the above requirements.
+Additional requirement for Teaching English as a Second Language (TESL): Achieve a minimum of Band 4 in MUET or its equivalent.
+(Programme Standard: Language) English Competency Requirement (International Student): Achieve MUET or any English competency test equivalent to a Low B1 in the Common European Framework of Reference (CEFR).
+Note: * For public universities: Refer to Surat JPT.S(BPKP)2000/400/04/01 Jld.5 (53) , 20th November 2019 – Pindaan syarat kelayakan minimum (Syarat am) Diploma TVET (DKM, DLKM, DVM) sebagai syarat kelayakan masuk ke program Ijazah Sarjana Muda di Universiti Awam (UA).

 ### About